 Use this sample as a reference for developing your own application.
-See the Creating Matter device page for an overview of the process you need to follow.
+See the Adding clusters to Matter application page for an overview of the process you need to follow.

 The sample supports the following development kits: